Some of my thoughts as I prepare for the workshop coming up on De-Cluttering Your Life:

 Do you strive to have balance in your life?
 It might be helpful to think about the different areas of your life.
-How are your relationships with others, family and friends, finances, work or career or just feeling like you are being productive, physical health, emotional health, personal growth and spiritual?
+How are your relationships with others, family and friends, finances, work or career, being productive, physical and emotional health, personal and spiritual growth?
 If there is something that is out of balance in your life that can be the area that you need to focus on.

 Sometimes letting go of the emotional clutter in our lives, anger, sadness, hurt, guilt and fear are harder than letting go of that old tattered chair or the clothes we have outgrown.
 Emotional clutter takes up space in our lives and prevents us from moving forward.

 How do you deal with the clutter in your life?